bamboochen92518/privacy-voting-forum/contracts/README.md

 # Voting System on Celo

 This project implements a decentralized voting system using Solidity smart contracts, deployed on the Celo Alfajores testnet.
-It consists of a `VotingFactory` contract to create `Voting` contracts, each representing a single proposal with customizable options, deadlines, and age restrictions.
+It consists of a `VotingFactory` contract to create `Voting` contracts, each representing a single proposal with customizable options and deadlines.
 The project uses Foundry for development, testing, and deployment.

 ## Project Structure